PM WIN-T: WIN-T Increment 2

 WIN-T Increment 2 provides networking on-the-move (OTM) capability through the addition of a secure networking package on existing Tactical Vehicles.
 This package employs military and commercial satellite connectivity and line-of-sight (terrestrial) radios and antennas to achieve end-to-end connectivity and dynamic ad hoc mobile networking operations.
 WIN-T Increment 2 extends the network to company level for maneuver brigades for the first time.

 WIN-T Increment 2 increases mobility and provides a communication network down to the company level.
 Tactical Communication Nodes in Increment 2 are the first step to providing a mobile infrastructure on the battlefield.
-Combined with the Points of Presence, Vehicle Wireless Packages, and Soldier Network Extensions, Increment 2 enables mobile mission command from division to company in a completely ad hoc, self-forming, self-healing network.
+Combined with the Points of Presence (PoP), Vehicle Wireless Packages, and Soldier Network Extensions, Increment 2 enables mobile mission command from division to company in a completely ad hoc, self-forming, self-healing network.
 The WIN-T Increment 2 addition of embedding communications gear in select vehicles brings Secure Internet Protocol Router (SIPR) and CENTRIX (CXI) into the warfighting platform.
 Select staff have the ability to maneuver anywhere on the battlefield and maintain connectivity to the network.

-WIN-T Increment 2 began fielding in October 2012 to the 4th BCT, 10th Mountain Division at Fort Polk, LA.
+WIN-T Increment 2 began fielding in October 2012 to the 4th Brigade Combat Team (4th BCT) of the 10th Mountain Division at Fort Polk, LA.
 The system made its combat debut in Afghanistan in July 2013 with the 2nd Battalion, 4th Infantry Regiment (4BCT/10MTN).
-In particular, the Point of Presence greatly enhanced the ability of 2-4IN to maintain network access, increasing situational awareness and threat warning while on the move and at the halt during multiple week-long, long range expeditionary advising operations with the Afghan National Army.
+In particular, the network PoP greatly enhanced the ability of 2-4IN to maintain network access, increasing situational awareness and threat warning while on the move and at the halt during multiple week-long, long range expeditionary advising operations with the Afghan National Army.